Tinashe: 2015–2017: Nightride, Joyride and touring

-Tinashe appeared on the cover of Nylons October 2016 issue, just as designer brand Alexander Wang was collaborating with her in a video for its Fall 2016 campaign.
+Tinashe appeared on the cover of Nylon's October 2016 issue, just as designer brand Alexander Wang was collaborating with her in a video for its Fall 2016 campaign.
 On November 4, 2016, Tinashe released a digital album and short film titled Nightride which she said had been in production for two years alongside her Joyride album.
 Rolling Stone described Nightride as "dark, alluring and dangerous".
 In March 2017, Tinashe joined Maroon 5 on the Maroon V Tour.
 The same month, Pepsi, in association with iHeartMedia, Shazam, and Viacom, announced that Tinashe would join its music platform, The Sound Drop.
 On March 16, Tinashe premiered a new single, "Flame".
 It was also confirmed that Tinashe would appear in the new season of Empire.
-On April 2, 2017, as part of WrestleMania 33 in Orlando, Tinashe performed "America the Beautiful" in front of a crowd of 75,000 – the largest crowd ever assembled at the Orlando Citrus Bowl.
+On April 2, 2017, as part of WrestleMania 33 in Orlando, Tinashe performed "America the Beautiful".

-In June she appeared at two concerts with Aaron Carter at Hot 107.9's Birthday Bash.
-In August 2017 she was the cover feature, along with an interview, in Galore.
-On September 22, 2017 she headlined Bronco Fusion at Cal Poly Pomona.
+On June, she appeared at two concerts with Aaron Carter at Hot 107.9's Birthday Bash.
+On August 2017, she was the cover feature, along with an interview, in Galore.
 On July 11, 2017, Tinashe stated that she is working on her second album, Joyride, with producers Mike WiLL Made It, TM88, Metro Boomin, Diplo, Boi-1da, Charlie Handsome and others.
 On January 18, 2018, she released "No Drama" featuring Offset, the lead single from her long-anticipated album, Joyride.
 "Faded Love" featuring Future was released as the second single on February 12, 2018.
 Joyride was released on April 13, 2018.